DOAJ/doaj/cms/pages/docs/public-data-dump.md

 - the group, organisation or company you represent or that wants to use the metadata
 - your group/organisation/company address, including country
 - whether you want access to the journal or article metadata, or both
-- what you want to use the metadata for (Include as much information as possible.)
+- what you want to use the metadata for (include as much information as possible)

 Our article and journal metadata are [licensed differently](https://doaj.org/terms/).
 Please make sure you understand those differences as this affects what you can do with the metadata.